Themezly/Documentation/pages/framework/option-types/thz-typography.md

 </a>
 </div>

-Thz Typography option type is an option type that will let you pick font family from 15 predefined web safe fonts families, choose font familly from __[800+ Google fonts](https://fonts.google.com/)__.
+Thz Typography is an option type that will let you pick font family from 15 predefined web safe fonts families, choose font familly from __[800+ Google fonts](https://fonts.google.com/)__.
 You ca also adjust font size, weight, letter spacing, line height, style, text transform, alignment and color or use built in text shadow generator to aditionaly style your font.

-If you need more fonts that wht is available by default see __[Import fonts utility](https://themezly.com/docs/import-fonts/)__
+If your favorite webfont is not in the list or you simply need more webfonts please see __[Import fonts utility](https://themezly.com/docs/import-fonts/)__

 #### option snippet